Legacy-Edition-Minigames/Website/_posts/blog/2024-2-18-january-2024-progress-update.markdown

 permalink: /blog/january-2024-progress-update
 type: blog
 preview-text: |
-  Welcome back!
-There's been a lot that has changed since the last time we've posted one of these, lets get started!
+  Well, hasn't it been a few busy months?
+We'll talk more about that at the bottom though, lets get to it!
 main-text: |
   Well, hasn't it been a few busy months?
 We'll talk more about that at the bottom though, lets get to it!